EO4wellness/T-I-L/polyglot/aleman/welcome.md

         der Hund und die Katze (the dog and the cat)
 <br>
 # Words <br>
+New ones are found in this lesson within the phrases, as well as a review of the previous ones.
 <br>
 # Phrases <br>
 Wo ist die Maus?
 (Where is the mouse?)<br>